 Consider the following:

 Infections from tattooing are nothing new, but the connection between hepatitis C and body art is more widespread than many people may be aware of.
 The blood-borne virus is the leading cause of liver cancer in the U.S. and is responsible for chronic liver disease in 70 percent of people infected with it.
-According to a study in the journal Hepatology, people with hepatitis C were almost four times more likely to report having a tattoo, even when other major risk factors were taken into account.
-"Tattooing in and of itself may pose a risk for this disease that can lay dormant for many, many years," said study co-author Fritz Francois.
+According to a study published in the journal Hepatology, people with hepatitis C were almost four times more likely to report having a tattoo, even when other major risk factors were taken into account.
+"Tattooing in and of itself may pose a risk for this disease that can lay dormant for many, many years," study co-author Fritz Francois told Reuters Health.

-A study published in June 2017 said that a man who went swimming in the Gulf of Mexico immediately after getting a tattoo managed to contract a skin disease called Vibrio vulnificus, also known as flesh-eating bacteria.
+In another highly publicized case, a man who went swimming in the Gulf of Mexico immediately after getting a tattoo contracted a skin disease called Vibrio vulnificus, also known as flesh-eating bacteria.
 His fresh ink made him vulnerable to it, and the infection led to his death a few days later.

 While tainted needles and unsanitary conditions are often to blame for hepatitis C infections, people can get infections even in the most sterile of conditions.
 How?
 Contaminated ink.
 Ack!
 In 2014, one ink company recalled its product after testing confirmed bacteria in unopened bottles of ink.
 And a few years before that, 19 people who received tattoos in upstate New York suffered infections from contaminated water that was used to dilute the ink.
 Symptoms range from local pain to fever, shaking chills and sweats, with increased risk for anyone with pre-existing conditions.